 You can learn more about how Harding Lawrence’s career quite literally took off in the airline industry and how he became the Golden Boy of Continental and Braniff.
 But what I dwell on is Jimmie and how her world changed again in the 1960s, when Harding enlisted the help of a Manhattan advertising agency for Braniff Airlines.

-The agency was none other than the one founded by Mary Wells, the beautiful blonde who took the Mad Man lifestyle by storm as the person on which many people claim the Peggy Olson character on AMC’s Mad Men was based.
+The agency was none other than the one founded by Mary Wells, the beautiful blonde who took the Manhattan Mad Man lifestyle by storm.
+She is presumed to be the person on whom the Peggy Olson character on AMC’s Mad Men was based.
 She was the first female CEO of a corporation listed on the NY Stock Exchange.
-She is impressive at the least and inspiring, to be certain.
+Wells is impressive at the least and inspiring, to be certain.
 I – like Mary – have spent my career in communications (her, advertising – me, marketing and public relations).
 Let me tell you, she pushed through barriers I still work to push through today.
 She did it 50 years ago.

 I must also say that Mary seems to have had the storybook life with Harding Lawrence that I have to wish Jimmie had been afforded.
 In Harding and Mary’s photos together, love seems to exude from each of them even when they are feet apart.
 To me, this shows proof of what I know, that later marriages are sometimes the right ones.
 Early matches are often made too early to truly know what you want or need from another person.
 I find it sweet to see how loving this new couple seemed to be, although I have to hope Jimmie found the same for herself after Harding, too.